 Financially Dependent Students

-Students who are financially dependent upon parents or legal guardians must provide documentation to prove their parents/legal guardians have established a bona fide domicile in the state of Washington.
+Students who are financially dependent upon parents, legal guardians, or others (excepting spouses) must provide documentation to prove their parents/legal guardians have established a bona fide domicile in the state of Washington.
+Documentation of financial dependence is also required.
 To be considered, students and parents/legal guardians must have a qualifying status to apply.

-Legal guardianship: Court-appointed documentation is required to verify the guardianship is valid.
+- In cases of legal guardianship, documentation is required to verify the guardianship is court-appointed.